wp-plugins/jquery-colorbox/readme.txt

 Individual images can be excluded by adding a special CSS class.

-Works out-of-the-box with <a href="http://wordpress.org/extend/plugins/nextgen-gallery/">NextGEN Gallery</a>! (choose no effect in NextGEN settings)
+Works out-of-the-box with WordPress Galleries and <a href="http://wordpress.org/extend/plugins/nextgen-gallery/">NextGEN Gallery</a>! (choose no effect in NextGEN settings)

 See the <a href="http://www.techotronic.de/plugins/jquery-colorbox/">plugin page</a> for demo pages.